If you are an electronics engineer, you must be aware of the ongoing chip shortage in the market and must be quite frustrated by the impact.

 - LM75 (various companies NXP/Texas Instruments, etc.)

-If you are available of some more equivalent parts please share in the comments below I will add them here in this article so that other engineers can get help.
+If you are aware of some more equivalent parts please share in the comments below I will add them here in this article so that other engineers can get help.